ralphbecket/Z80/Musings/BasicLanguages.md

 | ...   | *AtAtom* | If *AtAtom* then set replay `...`, pop, ret<br>Else ... | | |
 |       | *AtAtom* | `EndExpr`: Pop state | | |

-Note, _set replay ..._ means "reprocess the most recently read token" -- in other words, do something without consuming the token.
+Note, _set replay ..._ means "next time, reprocess the most recently read token" -- in other words, do something without consuming the token.

 The upshot of all the above is that from the input `-(x + 3 * -y) ...` we generate the following:
 ```